spacecloud-io/space-cloud/docs/manual/security/index.md

 Space Cloud leverages multiple security systems with the philosophy that applications and platforms should be secure by default.
 Treating security as an afterthought is a recipe for disaster.

 Every module in Space Cloud supports JWT-based authentication.
-It is disabled by default.
-This is because access to any database not specified in the configuration file is denied by default.
-Whenever possible, enable JWT-based authentication in production.
+Access to any database not specified in the configuration file is denied by default.
+Whenever possible, use JWT-based authentication in production.
 You can check out the [official website](https://jwt.io) of the JWT project to learn more about it.

 ## How JWT are tokens used